border-l/simkey-app/README.md

 The final thing is the `Utils`.
 You can click the `Utils` button in the bottom right, and a window should open.

 This currently only has one button which you can click to track where your mouse goes.
 By pressing enter while not having clicked off the `Utilities` window, you can click the button and have it stop to record where your cursor was (can be helpful for `@cursor`).
 We plan to add more helpful `utilities` later on.

+### Setting Up Highlighting

+If you use VS Code, you can download the `Simkey Highlighter` extension from the marketplace.
+You can also visit the [simkey-vscode GitHub repository to download releases from there](https://github.com/border-l/simkey-vscode).